weewx/weewx/docs/customizing5.md

 include one, and only one, [format specifier](https://docs.python.org/3/library/string.html#formatspec).

-`None_string` In the event of a value of Python None, this string will be substituted.
-If None, then a default string from `skin.conf` will be used.
+`None_string` In the event of a value of Python `None`, this string will be substituted.
+If `None`, then a default string from `skin.conf` will be used.

 `add_label` If truthy, then an appropriate unit label will be